micheqn3/read-me-generator-nodejs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## README Generator

-This repository contains a README generator run through the command line using Node.js.
+This repository contains a README generator that is run through the command line using Node.js.
 The application will append the README to the sample folder.

 ### Installation